Time Series Data Augmentation for Deep Learning: A Survey

 {Flipping} is another method that generates the new sequence $x^{'}_1, \cdots, x^{'}_N$ by flipping the sign of original time series $x_1, \cdots, x_N$, where $x^{'}_t = -x_t$.
 The labels are still the same, for both anomaly detection and classification, assuming that we have symmetry between up and down directions.

-Another interesting perturbation and also ensemble based method is introduced by ~\cite{fawaz2018data}.
-This method generates new time series with DTW and ensemble them by a weighted version of the DBA algorithm.
-It shows improvement of classification in some of the UCR dataset.
+Another interesting perturbation and also ensemble based method is introduced in ~\cite{fawaz2018data}.
+This method generates new time series with DTW and then ensembles them by a weighted version of the Barycentric Averaging (DBA) algorithm.
+It shows improvement of classification in some of the UCR datasets.

 {Noise injection} is a method by injecting small amount of noise/outlier into time series without changing the corresponding labels.
 This includes injecting Gaussian noise, spike, step-like trend, and slope-like trend, etc. For spike, we can randomly pick index and direction, randomly assign magnitude but bounded by multiples of standard deviation of the original time series.
 For step-like trend, it is the cumulative summation of the spikes from left index to right index.
 The slope-like trend is adding a linear trend into the original time series.
 These schemes are mostly mentioned in~\cite{wen2019time}